diegoramosxyz/multi-sig-wallet-solidity/README.md

 - [x] All the contract methods worked as expected

-The UI lacks error handling and the code requires some refactoring to separate concerns and be make it more readable.
+The UI lacks error handling and the code requires extensive refactoring.

-I wanted to make it look better and refactor the code, but since I have plenty of experience with front-end development, I decided to move on and learn more Solidity.
+I wanted to make the UI look better and refactor the code, but since I have plenty of experience with front-end development, I decided to move on and learn more Solidity.